-The attached district-by-district table shows which subsections of the rule are in effect in each district and which are not.
-The information in the table, which is current as of March 1, 1995, is derived from several sources.
-In anticipation of or subsequent to promulgation of the amended federal rules, most districts issued orders, notices, or local rule revisions identifying which of the federal rule amendments would take effect in the district.
-For courts that did not issue written responses, we spoke with the clerk of court or other court staff to obtain information about the court's disclosure requirements.
-We also asked each court to review the updated table to confirm the accuracy of our summary.1
+The attached district-by-district table shows which subsections of Rule 26 are in effect in each district and which are not.
+The information in the table, which is current as of March 22, 1996, is derived primarily from orders, notices, and local rules adopted by the courts.
+Where a court has not formalized its response to the rule in writing, the clerks of court provided the necessary information.
+Each court has reviewed the attached table.1

-For districts that decided not to implement one or more of the requirements of Rule 26(a), (d), and (f), we examined the CJRA plan2 and local rules to see whether either of these has requirements similar to the federal rule.
+For districts that decided not to implement one or more of the requirements of Rule 26(a), (d), and (f), I examined the CJRA plan2 and local rules to see whether either of these had requirements similar to the federal rule.
 A number of courts, for example, included disclosure provisions in CJRA plans adopted before the federal rules were amended.
 Some of these courts were reluctant, when the amended federal rules went into effect, to change requirements already established in their districts.
 Others who adopted CJRA plans late in 1993 anticipated promulgation of the federal rule amendments and addressed these expected changes in their plans.
-Thus, for courts opting out of one or more of the federal rule requirements covered by this table, we have tried to indicate whether a similar requirement exists in local rules or CJRA plans.
+Thus, for courts opting out of one or more of the federal rule requirements covered by this table, I have tried to indicate whether a similar requirement exists in local rules or CJRA plans.
 Without this information, it is easy to underestimate the number of courts with disclosure provisions.